 Another important thing to consider is the grade of syrup desired.
 This all comes down to personal preference.
 We sell syrup in 3 grades.
-Grade A medium amber which has a light hint of maple flavor that I say is like liquid candy.
-Grade A dark which combines a little more maple flavor with a little less sweetness.
-Grade B which most all places call cooking grade because it has a stronger maple flavor that is good for flavoring recipes, but many prefer it over the lighter syrup for pancakes if they crave that robust flavor.
-I like grade A dark amber but my lovely wife prefers just about the darkest syrup she can find.
+Grade A Amber which has a light hint of maple flavor that I say is like liquid candy.
+Grade A Dark which combines a little more maple flavor with a little less sweetness.
+Grade A Very Dark(formerly grade B) which many places call cooking grade, has a stronger maple flavor that is good for flavoring recipes, but many prefer it over the lighter syrup for pancakes if they crave that robust flavor.
+I like grade A Dark but my lovely wife prefers just about the darkest syrup she can find.
 It is all high quality and just comes down to what you like.
 We hope you enjoy!

 Prices for maple syrup listed below are for pickup at the farm.
 Farmers market prices will vary depending on our time and effort to get out to them.
 Grades available are A medium amber, A dark amber, and extra dark(B).
 All grades are the same price.
 Contact us for wholesale pricing.

 1 gallon plastic $65